fusefactory/ofxFastParticleSystem/README.md

 Based from the great addon https://github.com/neilmendoza/ofxGpuParticles, with the addiction to use separate udpate shader to be more clear and scalable.

-This addons is the core used for our interactive multimedia performance [Dökk](http://fuseworks.it/en/project/dokk-en/).
+This addons is the core for our interactive multimedia performance [Dökk](http://fuseworks.it/en/project/dokk-en/).

 ## Compatibility